DOOR | sizes, shape, location & number - Ishwaranand

 • Before fixing, all portions of the frame which will come in contact with masonry, are painted with a thick coat of coal tar or by any approved type of wood primer.

-• The frame is placed in proper position and secured to the wall using iron holdfasts.
+• The frame is placed in the proper position and secured to the wall using iron holdfasts.

 • A minimum of three holdfasts is fixed on each jamb. one is fixed at the centre including the remaining two at 30 cm from the top and bottom of the jamb.